ioos/ncei-archiving-cookbook/_docs/index.md

 title: "Archiving your data at NCEI"
 keywords: homepage
 tags: [guidelines, archiving, data, NCEI]
-#sidebar: home_sidebar
-sidebar: mydoc_sidebar
-topnav: topnav
 toc: false
 #permalink: index.html
 summary: This is a guide for IOOS Regional Association Data Managers
 ---